shinnn/image-size-stream/README.md

 ## Examples

-These examples shows that you don't need to read the image entirely if you just want to detect its width and height.
+These examples show that you don't need to read the image entirely if you just want to detect its width and height.

 ### Read from local file system